fluent/fluent-bit-kubernetes-logging/README.md

 - Deliver logs to third party storage services like Elasticsearch, InfluxDB, HTTP, etc.

 This repository contains a set of Yaml files to deploy Fluent Bit which consider namespace, RBAC, Service Account, etc.

+## Changelog

+The following repository is having continuous updates, specifically in the Docker image that's being used.

+- __0.13-dev:0.4, January 16h, 2018__
+  - Initial public release

 ## What's new in 0.13-dev